 This condition is known as slipped or herniated disc.
 As with humans, dogs’ nerves are inside their spinal cord.
 So a herniated disc can cause nerve damage.
 Because of Bassets’ strained backs, they are particularly susceptible to this disability.

 If a Basset suffers from a slipped disc, they might lose motor function or become paralyzed.
-They might benefit from the use of a wheelchair, which can preserve their mobility.
+They might benefit from the use of a specialized wheelchair for dogs, which can preserve their mobility.

 Elbow Dysplasia in Basset Hounds